SDK. Shared library.

 int afwrt_unprotect_iface(const char *iface);

 Remove rule to route traffic from specified interface via VPN.
-Returns 0 on success, -1 on error.

-iface - interface to unprotect
+iface - interface to unprotect.

 Does not work with wireguard (see Wireguard traffic routing)